alfonsogober/knearest/README.md

 * RethinkDB
 * MySQL

-Any suggestions or erros should be raised as an Issue on this repository.
+Any suggestions or errors should be raised as an Issue on this repository.

 ## Author